 "Have you seen major changes driven by this new access to information?” asked Salvaggio.

 Khosravi responded that, with his enterprise’s reliance on Artificial Intelligence, data is critical.
 “You can’t do AI without a lot of information,” he said.
 “The problem is the human brain’s capacity to process that data.”

 Wazni detailed his team’s hiring of data scientists to help process the mountains of data they are now producing, and the challenge of folding those new hires into the corporate culture.
 And Getsug stressed the importance of properly aligning digital-transformation tactics with one’s digital transformation strategy.

 After a short break, Air Liquide’s Arnold “Marty” Martin presented on the impact digitalization (or “IoT-ization”) has on the customer relationships.
 Next, AGCO’s Peggy Gulick wowed the crowd with the breadth of her enterprise’s digital-transformation projects—augmented reality, Google Glass, Artificial Intelligence, etc. She elicited laughs when she admitted that, during early efforts at AGCO, “We didn’t know we were doing the Internet of Things, but we were.”

-Day 1 concluded with cocktails and speed-networking, enabling attendees to connect with peers, potential partners and old friends, exchanging business cards after a full day of exchanging ideas.
+Day 1 of the Smart Industry Conference presented by Stratus Technologies concluded with cocktails and speed-networking, enabling attendees to connect with peers, potential partners and old friends, exchanging business cards after a full day of exchanging ideas.